You stop hearing the story late and start moving while the window is still calm.

-The category this identity operates in has a name: Code-Side Sourcing — public repository-velocity data as a leading indicator of venture-stage outcomes.
+The category this page points toward has a name: Code-Side Sourcing — public repository-velocity data as a leading indicator of venture-stage outcomes.
 The shifts below are how the buyer becomes a practitioner of that category.

 The Wealth outcome